valerie-valentine/valerie-valentine/README.md

 # Hi there! 👋 I'm Valerie

-I'm a passionate Software Developer currently based in the US.
+I'm a passionate Software Developer based in the US.

 ## 🔧 Technologies & Tools